-No side bar, no sale!
+No sidebar, no sale!

 If more than 50% of visitors are not seeing what you would like them to see, it means redesigning your websites completely.

 Notice that the sidebar is now extremely barebones.
 Well, if you are viewing this on a desktop that is.
-If you are viewing this post on a mobile device, you won’t notice a difference.
+If you are viewing this post on a mobile device, you may not notice a difference.

 So the best way to achieve the same result is to use an image link as I have done on the left, or create inline links such as this.
 You can view my book Louis on Amazon.

 But they do show how easy it is to include links in the body of articles and posts, instead of always using sidebars for promotion and advertising.

-So whether you are using your blog or website for book promotion or advertising revenue, make sure you consider mobile device users now, and ensure that you redesign your sites so that they see what you want them to see, and click on.
+So whether you are using your blog or website for book promotion or advertising revenue, make sure you consider mobile device users now and ensure that you redesign your sites so that they see what you want them to see, and click on.